 - (a) gross margin per job; total sales minus direct cost.

-- If you subcontract services, then the cost of the subcontractor is a direct cost.
+- If you subcontract services, the subcontractor’s direct cost is direct.

-- If you have multiple sub contractors, like for example if you were a general contractor who hires painters, electricians, etc, then they collectively are the direct cost.
+- If you have multiple subcontractors, such as a general contractor who hires painters, electricians, etc., then they collectively are the direct cost.

-- If additional materials are paid by you for that job specifically, then add it on, if they are contained within the subcontractor’s invoice, then don’t.
+- If you paid additional materials specifically for that job, add them on; if they are contained within the subcontractor’s invoice, don’t.

-- (b) your monthly operating profit.
-Add up your monthly Gross Profit (from above), and now deduct from that your monthly overhead; rent, phones, internal staff, licenses, etc. if you have yearly expenses, simply divide by 12 and use that number.
+- (b) Your monthly operating profit.
+Add up your monthly gross profit (from above), and now deduct your monthly overhead: rent, phones, internal staff, licenses, etc. If you have yearly expenses, divide by 12 and use that number.

-Once you’ve established an average of of your monthly invoices, your average profit from each job, and the overhead that that gross profit has the cover, you easily come to how much discretionary funds are left.
+Once you’ve established an average of your monthly invoices, your average profit from each job, and the overhead the gross profit covers, you can easily calculate how much discretionary funds are left.

 “Use the company P&L and Balance Sheet to review the aging receivable reports to determine past and future cash flow.” — Sal Del Italia, Franklin Merchant Capital

-In my company’s case it was a relatively new business, and regardless of the big name clients we had — Dupont, Exhibit Group — Jaguar, Ford –, Sumitomo of America, United States Carpet Company, American Express, and the federal Reserve, to name a few — we didn’t fit into the banks lending criterion at the time.
+In my company’s case, it was a relatively new business, and regardless of the big-name clients we had—Dupont, Exhibit Group, Jaguar, Ford, Sumitomo of America, United States Carpet Company, American Express, and the federal Reserve, to name a few—we didn’t fit into the bank’s lending criteria at the time.

-So I began researching, which took effort because in 1996 there was no substantial Internet resources yet.
-Research was still more akin to a journalist’s activity — making call after call, getting lead after lead, until, finally you could narrow your search and find the available options that fit the criteria.
+So I began researching, which took effort because, in 1996, there were no substantial Internet resources yet.
+Research was still more akin to a journalist’s activity—making call after call, getting lead after lead, until finally, you could narrow your search and find the available options that fit the criteria.

-We chose receivable financing, or factoring as it is also referred to.
-The first firm I signed up with dealt more with industry level companies, but offered a program to buy our receivables, weekly, in exchange for a 50% advance against the value of those receivables, and the balance released to us when the client paid the invoice (to the financing firm directly), less their fees, which were 3.5%.
+We chose receivable financing, or factoring, as it is also referred to.
+The first firm I signed up with dealt more with industry-level companies but offered a program to buy our receivables weekly in exchange for a 50% advance against the value of those receivables.
+The balance was released to us when the client paid the invoice (to the financing firm directly), less their fees, which were 3.5%.

-NOTE: When you enter into receivable financing agreement you will usually have to sign UCC-1 document, essentially giving the lender ownership of those receivables.
+NOTE: When you enter into a receivable financing agreement, you will usually have to sign a UCC-1 document, which essentially gives the lender ownership of those receivables.

-The owner of that firm (who I did business with again years later for $100,000 equipment loan) gave me a piece of advice;
+The owner of that firm (whom I did business with again years later for a $100,000 equipment loan) gave me a piece of advice;

 “You should never buy short and sell long.” –

-But what he was saying is that there is a cost to money, just like any other expense you might have — salaries, leases, or rent.
+But he was saying that there is a cost to money, just like any other expense you might have — salaries, leases, or rent.
 If you sell long and buy short, you’ll erode the cash flow required to sustain operations.
-So it’s about money management; buying long vs short, and having the profit margins to aford such a financing deal.
-Some companies, those that earn small margins with high volume are not suited to receivebale fiancing; because you’re paying a fee for each transaction and each invoice.
-For those types of businesses they are better served by more traditional long term loans or lines flexible lines of credit.
+So it’s about money management; buying long vs short, and having the profit margins to afford such a financing deal.
+Some companies that earn small margins with high volume are not suited to receivable financing, because you’re paying a fee for each transaction and invoice.
+Those types of businesses are better served by more traditional long-term loans or flexible lines of credit.

-Through those years (1991-1998) I was able to find two other firms I dealt with, each replacing the one I had before it; the first advanced 85% of receivables with a fee of 2.5%, and the latter was set up solely for the transportation industry to provide the same 85% advance, but at a 1.5% fee.
+During those years (1991-1998), I was able to find two other firms I dealt with, each replacing the one I had before it; the first advanced 85% of receivables with a 2.5% fee, and the latter was set up solely for the transportation industry to provide the same 85% advance but at a 1.5% fee.

 So while you may gain the immediate cash you need in the short run, you have to also assess whether the structure of your business and your profit margins can absorb and sustain those fees over the long run, in line with your operating budget.

-Do your homework, research thoroughly, as there are many options out there.
+You can do your homework and research thoroughly, since there are many options.
 Some may be significantly more advantageous for your business situation.
 Happy hunting, and best of luck with your endeavors!

-For more about traditional small business loans check out SBA.
+For more about traditional small business loans, check out the SBA.

 Categories